-The IFOAM EU organs are the General Assembly, the National Assemblies of EU Affiliates in a country, the Board and the Council.
+The IFOAM EU organs are the General Assembly, the Board and the Council.

-- Office, from one employee in 2003 to 20.09 full-time-equivalent staff in 2016 to manage operations and activities
+- Office from one employee in 2003 to 23.6 full-time-equivalent staff in 2018 to manage operations and activities;

 - Working & Interest Groups bring together the huge expertise of the membership.

-Interest groups are established to provide direct involvement from sectors in the organisation of IFOAM EU and in formulating policies and positions of relevnce for their sector:
+Interest groups are established to provide direct involvement from sectors in the organisation of IFOAM EU and in formulating policies and positions of relevance for their sector:

 Working groups are responsible for formulating positions, highlighting important developments and advising the IFOAM EU Board and Council.